Automatic Enrollment 2.0

 Increasing the amount that employees can initially start saving and coupling that with the power of auto-escalation creates an environment where workers are able to save more, faster.
 As market fluctuations related to COVID-19 have ravaged many Americans’ retirement accounts, these features in the Portman-Cardin legislation will be key tools to help workers recoup some of their lost savings and ensure a secure retirement.

-Kathleen Coulombe serves as the Vice President, Retirement Security and Principal Deputy, Federal Relations for the American Council of Life Insurers (ACLI).
-In this capacity, she is actively involved in retirement security public policy issues on Capitol Hill that impact the life insurance industry.
+Kathleen Coulombe serves as the Senior Vice President, Federal Relations, for the American Council of Life Insurers (ACLI).
+In this capacity, she is actively involved in a multitude of public policy issues on Capitol Hill that impact the life insurance industry.